 It was also determined that the use of genetic testing could make it easier to diagnose MELAS in a patient.
 For instance, previous research has determined that 80 percent of MERAS patients had a mutation of the m.3243A>G of the mitochondrial transfer RNA.
 Finally, a muscle biopsy may be done to provide further evidence that a patient has MELAS if the sample contains ragged red fibers.

 If a patient’s condition is misdiagnosed or goes undiagnosed, the doctor who makes that error could be held liable for medical negligence.
-An injured patient may find it advisable to obtain the assistance of a Peoria injury attorney in order to initiate legal action against the responsible party seeking compensation for the damages that have been sustained.
+An injured patient may find it advisable to obtain the assistance of a Peoria personal injury attorney in order to initiate legal action against the responsible party seeking compensation for the damages that have been sustained.